Transition from Ming to Qing: Building a mixed military

 Ming officers who defected to the Qing were allowed to retain their previous military rank.
 The Qing received the defection of Shen Zhixiang in 1638.
-Among the other Han Chinese officers who defected to the Qing were Ma Guangyuan, Wu Rujie, Zu Dashou, Quan Jie, Geng Zhongming, Zu Zehong, Zu Zepu, Zu Zerun, Deng Changchun, Wang Shixian, Hong Chengchou, Shang Kexi, Liu Wuyuan, Zu Kefa, Zhang Cunren, Meng Qiaofang, Kong Youde, Sun Dingliao.
-Aristocratic and military ranks, silver, horses and official positions were given to Han Chinese defectors like Zhang Cunren, Sun Dingliao, Liu Wu, Liu Liangchen, Zu Zehong, Zu Zepu, Zu Kufa and Zu Zerun.
+Among the other Han Chinese officers who defected to the Qing were Zu Dashou, Geng Zhongming, Hong Chengchou, Shang Kexi, Zhang Cunren, and Kong Youde.
+Aristocratic and military ranks, silver, horses and official positions were given to Han Chinese defectors like Zhang Cunren.
 Han Chinese defectors were primarily responsible for military strategy after 1631.

 So many Han defected to the Qing and swelled up the ranks of the Eight Banners that ethnic Manchus became a minority within the Banners, making up only 16% in 1648, with Han Chinese Bannermen dominating at 75% and Mongol Bannermen making up the rest.
 It was this multi-ethnic force in which Manchus were only a minority, which unified China for the Qing.
 The Qing takeover was done by the multi-ethnic Han Chinese Banners, Mongol Banners, and Manchu Banners which made up the Qing military.
 In 1644, Ming China was invaded by an army that had only a fraction of Manchus, being multi-ethnic, with Han Chinese Banners, Mongol Banners, and Manchu Banners.
 The political barrier was between the commoners made out of non-bannermen Han Chinese and the "conquest elite", made out of Han Chinese bannermen, nobles, and Mongols and Manchu.
 Ethnicity was not the determining factor.
 Han Chinese (Nikan) bannermen used banners of black color and Nurhaci was guarded by Han Chinese soldiers.
 Other banners became a minority compared to the Han Chinese (Nikan) Black Banner detachments during Nurhaci's reign.